About The Program

 You can apply now using our Online Application Form, or by contacting us to set up an appointment to complete your application forms.

 - a valid passport or government-issued photo identification

 - your Class 1 Canadian Medical

 - a signed authorization from a parent or guardian if you are under the age of 18

-If accepted into the program, you will be required to make a minimum deposit of $ 2500 CAD to secure your place in the intake.
-This deposit will be applied to your program costs in the same way as your monthly payment.
+If accepted into the program, you will be required to make an initial deposit of $5317.00 CAD to secure your place in the intake.
+This deposit will be applied to your program tuition costs.

 In order to train in Canada, you must have a Canadian Student Visa.
 Online applications can be found at the following website link: Application to Study in Canada

 Your acceptance into the OAS iATPL program will be conditional on having a Canadian Student Visa.

 Transport Canada medical examiners can be found around the world.
 You can search for medical examiners closest to you at the following website link: Canadian Aviation Medical Examiners

 Find out more